 Republican congressman Tim Burchett announced that the United States House Oversight Committee will host a testimony on unidentified aerial phenomena, better known as UAP.
 And who better than David Braver, former commander of the Navy, e ryan graves, former Navy pilot, to share their direct experiences?

 They won't be the only ones.
-Next to them there will also be David Grusch, the "whistleblower" that has recently supported that the US government possesses vehicles of alien origin.
+Next to them there will also be David Grusch, the “whistleblower” who has recently supported that the US government possesses vehicles of alien origin.

-No, don't expect little green men from the US Navy hearing.
+No, don't expect little green men at the US Navy hearing.
 It's all politics.

-"We're not going to show you a flying saucer or a little green man," Burchett says.
-"That won't be the focus of the discussion."
-But he also added, rather cryptically, that "The American people deserve to know.
-And you should be wary of a government that doesn't trust its citizens."
+“We're not going to show you a flying saucer or a little green man,” Burchett declares.
+“This will not be the focus of the discussion.”
+But he also added, with rather cryptic emphasis, that “The American people deserve to know.
+And you should be wary of a government that doesn't trust its citizens.”

 Deserves to know what?
 It's been two years since let's follow the whole rigmarole.
 Burchett has expressed frustration with what he says are constant denials and cover-ups.

-"They continually tell us they don't exist, but they block our every opportunity to access information proving their existence," he exclaimed.
-And she concluded in a determined tone: "We'll get to the heart of the matter, whatever the truth.
-We're done with the cover-ups."
+“They continually tell us they don't exist, but they block our every opportunity to access the information that proves their existence,” he exclaimed.
+And she concluded with a determined tone: “We will get to the heart of the matter, whatever the truth.
+We're done with the covers.”

 But then, do aliens exist?